builderscon/builderscon/HOWTO-CFP.md

 * You MUST ask for consent on being recorded and/or photographed.

+## Format

+Proposals MUST contain enough detail that prospective attendees will be able to understand *exactly* what the talk is about.
+Proposals need not be in proper essay format, but should at least contain bullet proof list of items that will be discussed.

+The exact amount of detail required will vary depending on many circumstances, but do let them know that the difference in the amount of detail will have an impact on which talks are selected.

+Should you find proposals that require more detail, you may want to contact the submitter directly and gently ask for more information for the talk to have higher chance of acceptance.

 ## Feedback

 * You MUST give specific dates for you to return feedback to talk submissions as to if they were accepted or not.